batermj/data_sciences_campaign/ComputerVision/Joint_Vision_Language_Modeling.md

 # [Codes]
 + NÜWA: Visual Synthesis Pre-training for Neural visUal World creAtion, https://github.com/microsoft/NUWA
 + Implementation of "Aligning Visual Regions and Textual Concepts for Semantic-Grounded Image Representations" by Fenglin Liu, Yuanxin Liu, Xuancheng Ren, Xiaodong He, and Xu Sun., https://github.com/fenglinliu98/MIA
++ Implementation of Imagen, Google's Text-to-Image Neural Network that beats DALL-E2, in Pytorch.
+It is the new SOTA for text-to-image synthesis., https://github.com/lucidrains/imagen-pytorch
 +